Pastor Jim Remington

 Leaving Scottsdale, we started attending Calvary Chapel Tri-City.
 Again, this was a vital step in our growth as Christians.
 God used Pastor John Higgins in a mighty way to take us deeper into God’s Word.
 Finding out more about God’s never ending grace, mercy, love, etc., took us deeper in our marriage as well as ministering to others.
 At this time, I still had a very good career with Motorola, but the Lord was starting to point us in another direction.
 An opportunity came to go into full-time ministry with Calvary and basically, it was an easy decision to make.
 Leaving a 12-year career and starting a new career with eternal benefits was a “no brainer” in my book.
 So in July of 1995, we had the honor and privilege of coming on staff and working alongside Pastor John.
 It has been a wonderful and unbelievable experience.
 Drugs may have wasted my mind, but God has redeemed the time!
 God has abundantly blessed us in so many ways, He is a wonderful God (Psalm 100:1-5).
 Looking back, we realize that God has met all of our needs over these years.
 We know He will continue to do so because of His promises in His Word.
 God is faithful!
 To God be the glory!

-Over thirty-six years of marriage, children, spouses, and plenty of grandchildren, the Lord is still the center and focus of our lives and marriage.
+Over thirty-eight years of marriage, children, spouses, and plenty of grandchildren, the Lord is still the center and focus of our lives and marriage.
 Problems still need to be worked through, struggles are still a part of this life, yet there is hope in the ways of our Lord and Savoir.
 Without Him, we can do nothing (John 15:5).
 Without the Holy Spirit filling and moving in our lives, we would never make it.
 It’s not about us, it’s all about Him!!

 In January of 2003, God called us to step out into another life transition.
 The Lord used us to help establish a church body in Queen Creek, Arizona.
 It is just another piece of the puzzle in the picture of our lives.
 We need continual prayer support and we would ask you to please pray that we would be obedient and listen attentively to His calling upon our lives.
 We know that the spiritual battle is always there, but God, through His Word, will always prevail (1 John 4:4, Philippians 1:6, 2:13, 4:13).

 Claudia and I would like to take this opportunity to say that God has blessed us abundantly above all that we could ask or think here in the Queen Creek area.
-Through His continued leading and guiding over these past thirteen years, the church has seen blessing after blessing and realizes that God is doing something truly amazing.
+Through His continued leading and guiding over these past sixteen years, the church has seen blessing after blessing and realizes that God is doing something truly amazing.
 As we continue to allow the Lord to use us as a fellowship, we hope to reach out and impact the community even more for Jesus Christ.
 We know that if we stay on our knees and out of His way, God’s work will be completed in us and through us.
 To God be the glory!!!

 In the precious name of Jesus,